PoC of Incident Evacuation Training Using Generative AI with Slack + AWS Chatbot + Bedrock

 When the workflow starts, select the system's service name and system configuration and submit.

-A message will be posted and system configuration information will be sent to AWS Chatbot.
+A message will be posted to send system configuration information to AWS Chatbot.

 After a few seconds, the chatbot will send the question as a reply to the thread.